rocky-linux/documentation/docs/guides/installation.md

 ### System Section

 The System section of the *Installation Summary* screen is used for customizing and making changes to things related to the underlying hardware of the target system.
-This is where you create your hard drive partitions or volumes, specify the file system to be used, specify the network configuration, enable/disable KDUMP or select a Security Profile.
+This is where you create your hard disk drive partitions or volumes, specify the file system to use, specify the network configuration, enable or disable KDUMP or select a Security Profile.

 #### Installation Destination

 From the *Installation Summary* screen, click the <kbd>Installation Destination</kbd> option.
 This takes you to the corresponding task area.

 You will see a screen displaying all the candidate disk drives that you have available on the target system.
-If you have only one disk drive on the system, as on our sample system, you will see the drive listed under *Local Standard Disks* with a check mark beside it.
+If you have only one disk drive on the system, as on our sample system, you see the drive listed under *Local Standard Disks* with a check mark beside it.
 Clicking the disk icon will toggle on or off the disk selection check mark.
-We want it selected/checked here.
+Keep it checked to select the disk.

-Under the *Storage Configuration* Options section, select the <kbd>Automatic</kbd> radio button.
+Under the *Storage Configuration* Options section:

+1. Select the <kbd>Automatic</kbd> radio button.

-Then click <kbd>Done</kbd> at the top of the screen.
+1. Click <kbd>Done</kbd> at the top of the screen.

-Once the installer determines that you have a usable disk, you will be returned to the *Installation Summary* screen.
+1. Once the installation program determines that you have a usable disk, it returns to the *Installation Summary* screen.

 ### Network & Host Name